romeric/Fastor/README.md

 auto deta  = determinant(B);    // determinant of B [or equivalently det(B)]
 auto inva  = inverse(A);        // inverse of A [or equivalently inv(A)]
 auto cofa  = cofactor(B);       // cofactor of B
+lu(A, L, U);                    // LU decomposition of A in to L and U
 ~~~